JdeRobot/RoboticsAcademy/exercises/static/exercises/follow_road/web-template/README.md

-# Follow Road Exercise using WebTemplates

-There are two ways to run the exercise using web-template.
-Either one way is fine.

-- Run the exercise with docker container
-- Run it without container

-## Run with docker container

-- Jderobot already has created docker image available from [docker hub here](https://hub.docker.com/r/jderobot/robotics-academy/).
-- Follow the instructions line by line to run the exercise.

-## Run without docker container

-- All the generic and specific infrastructures including required libraries need to be installed already on your machine as stated on the [academy webpage here](http://jderobot.github.io/RoboticsAcademy/installation/).

 ## How to launch the exercise?

 - Make sure to have pulled (or built) the last version of the docker image.